 This is a complex theme and much can be said.
 I choose to leave it like this for now (in 1,414 words, ha).
 If you wish to add stuff, please do.
 This post was pretty general, but I may write sequels about more specific ‘practices’, situations or issues related to this.
 So stay tuned to not miss out. 😉

-The picture shows beautifully coloured bushes on the university campus!
+The picture shows beautifully colored bushes on the university campus, taking up their space!

 Edit: I improved this piece slightly, while retaining the message, in June 2021.